jfarleyx/chrome-native-messaging-golang/README.md

 HKEY_CURRENT_USER/Software/Google/Chrome/NativeMessagingHosts
 ```
 - 3.1: Add a new key with title of "com.sample.native_msg_golang" under the *NativeMessagingHosts* key.
-- 3.2: After creating the `com.sample.native_msg_golang` key, there should be a "(Default)" string value within the key.
-Right click on that string value and choose Modify.
+- 3.2: After creating the `com.sample.native_msg_golang` key, there should be a "*(Default)*" string value within the key.
+Right click on that string value and choose "*Modify*".
 Then, enter the full path to `/native-host/config/com.sample.native_msg_golang.json`.

 **Step 4**: Install the Chrome extension app.